facebookresearch/habitat-sim/README.md

 ## Rendering to GPU Tensors

-We support rendering directly to a [PyTorch](https://pytorch.org/) tensor via CUDA-GL Interop.
+We support transfering rendering results directly to a [PyTorch](https://pytorch.org/) tensor via CUDA-GL Interop.
 In order to enable this, you will need to build habitat-sim with the additional argument `--with-gpu-gpu`, i.e.